The Learnable Typewriter: A Generative Approach to Text Analysis: Experiments

 To test our approach in a more challenging case and demonstrate its potential for paleographic analysis, we applied it on a collection of 14 historical charters from the Fontenay abbey~\cite{pal,dh2022}.
 While they all use similar scripts from the Praegothica type, they also exhibit clear variations.
-One of the goals of a {paleographic} analysis would be to identify and characterize these variations.
-We focus on the variations in the shape of letters, which are quite challenging to describe with natural language.
-One solution would be to choose a specific example for each letter in each document or manually drawing of a 'typical' one by a paleographer.
-However, this is very time consuming and might reflect priors or bias from the historian in addition to the actual variations.
+One of the goals of a {paleographic} analysis would be to identify and characterize these variations. {In line with the seminal System for Paleographic Inspections \cite{SPI, SPI-2}, we focus on the variations in the shape of letters, which are quite challenging to describe with natural language.} One solution would be to choose a specific example for each letter in each document or to have a paleographer manually draw of a 'typical' one.
+However, this is very time consuming and might reflect priors or bias from the paleographer in addition to the actual variations.
 Instead, we propose to fine-tune our Learnable Typewriter approach on each document and visualize the sprites associated to each character and each document.
 Because of the difficulty of the dataset, we focus on the results of our supervised setting.